hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/MainConcepts/dataset.md

 # Dataset

 Is a set of records that an ECL program can manipulate.
-A Dataset can initialized using a logical file, inline data or by another ECL function that filters, queries or transforms data.
+A Dataset can be initialized using a logical file, inline data or by another ECL function that filters, queries or transforms data.

 ## Inline Dataset